thanhtvt/SpeechCommands_Recognition/README.md

 ![MFCC](imgs/mfcc.png)

 ## Prediction results
-In the end, my model achieved an accuracy of 79% on the test set (There are many room for improvement since my main purpose is to introduce some visualization techniques).
+In the end, my model achieved an accuracy of 79% on the test set (There are many room for improvement since my main purpose is to introduce some visualization techniques.
+Furthermore, my loss was still decreasing over time).
+If you want to continue from my pre-trained model, go [here](https://drive.google.com/drive/folders/1CmS75R405XgBZltuw0IBaR-OPvW4WbPe?usp=sharing)

 Below is the confusion matrix of my predictions against the ground truth.

 ![confusion matrix](imgs/confusion_matrix.png)

 ## How to improve?
 There are many ways to improve the result.
 Some of them maybe:
 - Tuning the hyperparameters (highly recommend using [wandb.ai](https://wandb.ai/) for this purpose)
 - Augmenting the data (e.g. adding noise, adding background noise, adding background music, etc.)
 - Adjusting the model (e.g. adding more convolutional layers, adding more fully connected layers, etc.)
-- Changing the model architecture (e.g. using RNN instead of CNN, using a more complex model architecture, etc.)
+- Changing the model architecture (e.g. using RNN, ResNet, etc.)

 ## References
 - [Simple audio recognition: Recognizing keywords](https://www.tensorflow.org/tutorials/audio/simple_audio)